takuzoo3868/penta/README.md

 1. SSH connect with Brute Force
 To check ssh connection to scan with Brute Force.
 Dictionary data is in `data/dict`.

+1. Metasploit Frame Work [Auto Scan is Future Work!!!]
+To check useful msf modules from opened ports.
+Module DB is in `data/msf/module_list.db`